Team-Schwessinger/Team_B_S/publications.md

 <hr>

-# Preprints that have been published
+# Preprints that have been published as journal mediated peer-reviewed articles

 **Pathogen Detection and Microbiome Analysis of Infected Wheat Using a Portable DNA Sequencer** <br>
 Y. Hu, G. S. Green, A. W. Milgate, E. A. Stone, J. P. Rathjen and B. Schwessinger 2019. bioRxiv, 429878. [doi: 10.1101/429878](https://www.biorxiv.org/content/10.1101/429878v4)